xuankimtran/docs-1/pages/katalon-studio/tutorials/quick_start.md

 After launching Katalon Studio, provide your registered username and password to activate your Katalon Studio Instance.
 The username and password are the ones used to login to [https://www.katalon.com](https://www.katalon.com).

-### Troubleshoot common issues with network

-For Enterprise users, you may encounter a situation where you cannot run Katalon Studio due to the network security error.
-Please contact your IT team to whitelist the following domains:

-- store.katalon.com
-- update.katalon.com
-- analytics.katalon.com
-- testops.katalon.com

 ### Feature Introduction

 When your build is activated, the **Quick Guide** screen is displayed to guide you through all major features.
 You can skip this and view the Quick Guide later from the **Help** menu.